h-milz/wireless-gk/README.md

 ##Sender

   * the sender will be the WiFi client in station mode connecting to the server via websocket.
   * for the pairing, the user must trigger a WiFi scan on the receiver and select the desired  SSID which will stored permanently but can be changed any time later.
+There will be a small display and a couple of buttons with a simple UI for this.
   * the signals E1 - E6 from the hex pickup and the normal guitar signal will be sampled by the ADC.
-  * the two GK switches will be read via GPIO, the GK VOL voltage will be AD converted by an internal ADC of the ESP32 every, say, 100ms in the background (on the second MCU core), and together they will be inserted in slot #7 of the TDM data stream
+  * the two GK switches will be read via GPIO, the GK VOL voltage will be AD converted by an internal ADC of the ESP32 every, say, 100ms in the background, and the data will be inserted in slot #7 of the TDM data stream, which is not used by audio data.
-  * one ESP32-S3 I2S channel (I2S0) will work as I2S master, generating all the required clocks.
-Each data packet in the TDM frame will be 32 bytes long, but we may pack them into 24 to reduce the over-the-air data rate.
+  * the ESP32 I2S controller (I2S0) will work as I2S master, generating all the required clocks.
+Each data packet in the TDM frame will be 32 bytes long, but we may pack them into 24 to reduce the over-the-air data rate if we have spare CPU cycles.
   * The WS / FSYNC / LRCK pin of I2S0 will be used as an interrupt source for an edge-triggered GPIO.
-On the appropriate edge (TDM frame start), it will trigger an interrupt service routine which will set a "data ready" flag, and then the main routine can immediately pick up the I2S DMA buffer from the previous conversion cycle without any further latency (well, maybe a microsecond).
+The appropriate edge will trigger an interrupt service routine which will set a "data ready" flag, and then the main routine can immediately pick up the I2S DMA buffer from the previous conversion cycle without any further latency (well, maybe a microsecond which corresponds to ~12 BCLK cycles).
-  * as soon as the TDM packets are read, they will merged to one, plus the GK switch bits and the GKVOL value sitting around, and the resulting TDM8 frame will be WiFi'd to the receiver.
+  * as soon as the TDM DMA buffer is read, the GK switch bits and the GKVOL value will be copied to bytes 28-31, and the resulting 32-byte buffer will be WiFi'd to the receiver.
   * Power: a single LiPo battery of about 2500 mAh or larger if I can get one.
-One could use 18650 cells for example, as long as they have a JST-PH connector for the FeatherS3.
-Charging and battery voltage measurement will be handled by the FeatherS3 board.
+One could use 18650 cells for example.
+Charging and battery voltage measurement will be handled by an equivalent of Adafruit's [PowerBoost 1000C](https://learn.adafruit.com/adafruit-powerboost-1000c-load-share-usb-charge-boost/overview) board.
 A charge pump and an inverter with LDOs behind them will generate +/- 7V directly from the LiPo battery for the op-amps and the GK-2A or GK-3.
-The ADCs will be powered by the secondary LDO on the FeatherS3 board.
+The ADC analog supply will be generated from the LiPo via a separate LDO.

 ##Receiver

   * the receiver will work as a WiFi AP and create the private WiFi and a [websocket](https://en.wikipedia.org/wiki/WebSocket) server.
 Websockets are TCP based without the normal HTTP overhead, so you get checksumming, packet re-sending and packet sequencing for free.
-  * for the pairing, the user will have to set an unsuspicious WiFi AP SSID and store it.
+  * for the pairing, the user will have to set an unsuspicious WiFi AP SSID and store it (again, There will be a small display and a couple of buttons with a simple UI for this).
 You can change the name any time later.
 This has no other function than allowing you to run several of these devices within WiFi range, e.g. on a stage.
 The WiFi password will probably be a hardcoded random string.
+Maybe I can do something with [Wi-Fi Easy Connect](https://docs.espressif.com/projects/esp-idf/en/v5.2.1/esp32c6/api-guides/wifi.html#wi-fi-easy-connect-dpp) or WPS using a BlueTooth link.
+  * again, the ESP32 I2S controller (I2S0) will work as I2S master, generating all the required clocks.
-  * when receiving a websocket event, the first 7 TDM slots (GK1-6 and normal guitar) are written to the PCM1681 DAC via I2S.
-The switch bits will be written to two open drain GPIOs.
-The GK-VOL value will be PWM'd to a simple low pass filter, restoring the voltage.
+  * when receiving a websocket event, the first 28 bytes of the received buffer (7 TDM slots for GK1-6 and normal guitar) are written to the DAC via I2S.
+Bytes 28-31 are be dissected and handled accordingly: The switch bits are written to two open drain GPIOs.
+The GK-VOL value is written to an PWM out to a simple low pass filter, restoring the voltage.
-  * Power: via USB-C for 2x 3.3V (generated by the FeatherS3),  and by the guitar synth which provides the usual +/-7V for the op-amps via the GK cable.
+  * Power: via USB-C for the ESP32 and via a separate LDO for the DAC, and by the guitar synth which provides the usual +/-7V for the op-amps via the GK cable.
 Care will be taken that all supply voltages will be as quiet as possible by using additional LDOs where needed.

 ##Potential Extensions